pawel-szafran/coding-harbor/chess/README.md

 # Chess problem: count safe boards

-Count all distinct placements of chess pieces on M×N board where none of the pieces is in a position to capture any other piece.
+Count all distinct placements of chess pieces on an M×N board where none of the pieces is in a position to capture any other piece.
 Assume the color of the piece does not matter.

 - Input:
   - board dimensions